agentultra/demo-2018-10-13/README.md

 All in all a fun exercise and I think I might incorporate this pattern more to see how I could round off those rough corners and make it work for me.

+## Performance ##

+I spent a few minutes doing some profiling and I am pleased with the results.
+This is a very static program in terms of memory usage so the GC doesn't have to do any work which keeps the FPS stable.
+It seems that, for FireFox at least, more time is spent rendering the DOM of my page than updating my game loop and rendering my scene combined.

+I suspect a using a fixed object pool with this pattern would yield a high performance engine.